Qeleshe: History

 The 1542 Latin dictionary De re vestiaria libellus, ex Bayfio excerptus equated an Albanian hat with a kyrbasia, and described it as a "tall pileus [hat] in the shape of a cone" (pileus altus in speciem coni eductus).
 An early depiction of the hemispherical qeleshe can be seen on Johann Theodor de Bry depiction of Moisi Golemi from 1596, however, earlier Italian and documents exist depicting Albanians wearing the qeleshe from earlier centuries.
 It is also argued by Nopcsa that it may have been coloured red.
 During the 17-19 centuries, the appearances description and appearances steadily multiplied, depicting it as a common Albanian headdress as it became more widespread and easily accessible to wear.
 The white version became the most popular one and was finally declared a specific Albanian national costume during the Albanian Renaissance.

+In his 1689 encyclopedic work Lexicon Universale, the Swiss scholar Johann Jacob Hofmann noted the traditional conical cap, comparing it to the ancient Greek cyrbasia and the apex worn by Roman Salii priests, stating that it was "otherwise called the Epirote or Albanian cap"(Pileus Epiroticus seu Albanus).

 In the 18-19 century, the qeleshe became popularly depicted in painting depicting Arnaut, painters like Jean-Léon Gérôme, Charles Bargue and Marie-Gabriel-Florent-Auguste de Choiseul-Gouffier would paint Albanian subjects of the Osman Empire with the qeleshe, as a diverse presentation of the orient.
 It would be casually depicted in a formal setting, such as in The Albanian Marriage by Jean Pierre Louis Laurent Hoüel in 1785, where the priest is depicted with a qeleshe.

 During the 19-20 century, Albanologists started taking photographs of Albanian national attires, many of which would include the qeleshe.
 Franz Nopcsa von Felső-Szilvás is photographed multiple times wearing the headdress.
 It then became a popular headdress for Albanian soldiers to wear during the battle for independence, Shota Galica, Isa Boletini and Azem Galica are depicted wearing the qeleshe while fighting Italian, Turkish, Greek, Serbian and Montenegrin troops during the Partition of Albania.
 The qeleshe formed part of the official uniform of the Waffen-SS Skanderbeg division and Albanian Legion.